 The metacarpal neck lies just proximal to the head, distal to the shaft.

 The metacarpal head articulates with the proximal phalanx of each finger, with tubercles on each side providing attachment for the joints.
 The dorsum of the head accommodates the extensor tendons while the palmar surface has a ridge for the flexor tendons.
-The head of the metacarpal receives its own blood supply from the collateral ligaments; this predisposes the head to a risk of avascular necrosis with a ligament injury which may disrupt that flow.
+The head of the metacarpal receives its own blood supply from the collateral ligaments; this arrangement predisposes the head to possible avascular necrosis with a ligament injury, as the ligament injury may disrupt perfusion.

-The first metacarpal is unique in that this bone is shorter and wider then the other metacarpals and has a more extreme angulation with the carpus.
-The second and third metacarpals are more rigidly fixed upon the corresponding carpal bones.
-In contrast to this rigidity, the fourth and fifth metacarpals are more loosely affixed and allows these fingers to oppose the thumb.
+The first metacarpal is shorter and wider then the other metacarpals and has a more extreme angulation with the carpus.
+The second and third metacarpals are more rigidly fixed upon the corresponding carpal bones that the fourth and fifth metacarpals.
+The looser attachments of the fourth and fifth metacarpalsare allow them to oppose the thumb.

 Metacarpal fractures usually occur after a fistfight, car accident, or fall.
 At times, a crush mechanism is responsible.
 Finding includes pain (most intense over fracture site), edema, a shortened finger or finger deformity (such as depressed or missing knuckle), and bruising.